aws-samples/build-event-driven-managed-file-transfer-architectures-using-aws-transfer-family/README.md

 ## Step 2: Configure the SFTP connector

-When you create a Transfer Family SFTP connector, you provide the following configuration parameters:
+When you create a Transfer Family SFTP connector, you will provide the following configuration parameters:

 - The credentials to authenticate to the remote SFTP server.
 - The URL of the SFTP server you want to connect to (you should have the URL noted in your text editor).